GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 = How do I use Gato GraphQL to build headless sites? =

-With Gato GraphQL, you can create an endpoint which exposes the data from your WordPress site.
-Then, you can use some framework to build headless sites (based on Next.js, Gatsby, Hugo, or any other) to retrieve the data from the WordPress site, and render the static website.
+With Gato GraphQL you can create an endpoint that exposes the data from your WordPress site.
+Then, within some framework to build headless sites (based on Next.js, Gatsby, Hugo, or any other) you can retrieve the data from the WordPress site, and render the static website.

 = How do I fetch Gutenberg block data with Gato GraphQL? =